old-horizon/selenium-k8s-dynamic-grid/README.md

 Use Skaffold with config file stored at `kubernetes/skaffold`.

+## BiDirectional functionality support

+Chrome DevTools Protocol (CDP) and WebDriver BiDirectional API are available.

+Unfortunately you cannot activate them by using Augmenter class like as the official Grid for now.

+Please check `e2e/src/test/kotlin/com/github/old_horizon/selenium/HasDevToolsRemoteWebDriver.kt` to find the procedure to use.

 ## File download support

 This extension has ability to access files downloaded with browser.